NCAR/VAPOR/docs/contributing.rst

     make html

-The documentation .html files will be written in the current directory (ie. ~/VAPOR/docs/html) for viewing in a web browser.
+The documentation .html files will be written in the ``html`` directory (ie. ~/VAPOR/docs/html) for viewing in a web browser.

 .. _contributing.visGallery: